luiscoco/Spark_for_Java-Tuples/README.md

 - Creates an RDD (originalIntegers) from the inputData list using the parallelize method.
 RDDs are Spark's core abstraction for working with distributed datasets

-- Transforms the originalIntegers RDD into another RDD (sqrtRdd) using the map operation.
+- Transforms the originalIntegers RDD into another RDD (sqrtRdd) using the map operation

   This transformation applies a function to each element of the original RDD, in this case, creating a tuple containing the original number and its square root

-Executes an action (foreach) to print the square root of each number.
+- Executes an action (foreach) to print the square root of each number.
 Actions in Spark trigger computations on the RDDs

-Finally, closes the Spark context (sc.close()), releasing the resources
+- Finally, closes the Spark context (sc.close()), releasing the resources

 In summary, this code demonstrates how to set up a basic Apache Spark application in Java, create an RDD from a collection, transform data within RDDs using map, and perform actions on RDDs